minvws/nl-covid19-data-dashboard/docs/lokalize-texts.md

 describe below.

 The same goes for move mutations.
-When you apply the move in your feature branch it will be simulated in the JSON export, but not yet applied to the CMS documents.
+When you apply the move in your feature branch it will be simulated in the JSON import, but not yet applied to the CMS documents.
 During sync-after-feature the move is finalized by changing the key and subject properties of the targeted document.
 This preserves the document history and drafts.